The Synchrotron Advantage

 Scientific Excellence

-Since coming into user operations in 2005, the Canadian Light Source (CLS) has facilitated 2,416 peer-reviewed publications, 85 per cent of which were produced by Canadian researchers in the disciplines of physics, chemistry, biology, animal and human health, agriculture, engineering, archaeology, geology and paleontology.
+Since the start of operations in 2005, the Canadian Light Source (CLS) has facilitated more than 4,600 peer-reviewed publications by researchers from 45 different countries.
+In that time, our facility has played host to 1,100 international collaborations.
+Canadian researchers from 11 provinces and territories, representing over 200 Canadian institutions, have used CLS beamlines to advance knowledge in the disciplines of physics, chemistry, biology, animal and human health, agriculture, engineering, archaeology, geology and paleontology.

 Unique in Canada, the CLS enables an extremely wide range of science projects on multiple experimental stations (beamlines) operating simultaneously.
 The beamlines are optimised for select parts of the light spectrum and used in a broad range of experimental techniques including spectroscopy, diffraction, imaging from the macro to the nanoscale and combinations thereof.
 Data collection can be relatively rapid (on the order of sub-second) and is of a quality and breadth not possible at any other facility in Canada.